OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-East Coast Park takes the trophy for being Singapore’s largest park, covering nearly two square kilometres of reclaimed waterfront land.
-The best way to explore the fifteen-kilometre coastline perimeter of East Coast Park is on wheels, thanks to the dedicated cycle and skating lane.
-On weekends you’ll see people using all kinds of transportation to get around the park, from bicycles and scooters to rollerblades and even quadricycles carrying entire families.
-There are several bicycle rental shops along the park, usually located near car parks or eateries.
-East Coast Park also offers barbecue pit rentals, which you can book in advance through the National Parks website.
+East Coast Park takes the trophy for being Singapore’s largest park, covering nearly 185 hectares (457 acres) of reclaimed waterfront land.
+The best way to explore the 15-kilometre (9.3-mile) coastline of East Coast Park is on wheels, via the dedicated cycle and skating lane.
+On weekends, you’ll see people using all kinds of transportation to get around the park, from bicycles and scooters to rollerblades and even quadricycles carrying entire families.
+There are several bicycle rental shops throughout the park, usually located near car parks or eateries.
+East Coast Park also offers barbecue pit rentals, which you can book through the National Parks website.

-Bishan Park is well known among the residents of the Bishan and Ang Mo Kio neighbourhoods, but is unfortunately rarely on the radar of visitors.
-Located in the middle of those neighbourhoods’ housing developments, one may expect Bishan Park to be nothing more than a play structure and football field; however, nothing could be further from the truth.
-Bishan Park covers 0.62 square kilometres and is full of amenities to be enjoyed by the community, including a cycling track, a promenade along a meandering river, bookable lawn spaces, several restaurants and even a spa.
+Bishan-Ang Mo Kio Park is well known among the residents of the Bishan and Ang Mo Kio neighbourhoods but is rarely on the radar of visitors.
+Located in the middle of housing developments in said neighbourhoods, the park covers 62 hectares (166 acres) and is full of amenities, including a cycling track, a promenade along a meandering river, bookable lawn spaces, several restaurants and even a spa.

 Bukit Timah Nature Reserve benefits greatly from being the oldest and largest forest reserve in Singapore.
-It may seem like a trek to get to this far-flung park, but with 1.64 square kilometres of land and 40 per cent of Singapore’s species of flora and fauna, it is well worth the journey.
+It may seem like a trek to get to this far-flung park, but with 163 hectares (403 acres) of land and 40 percent of Singapore’s species of flora and fauna, it is well worth the journey.
 The reserve boasts many hiking trails for all skill levels, as well as rock climbing and mountain biking.
-The National Parks association is organising monthly discovery walks over the next few months for visitors who want to learn more about the wildlife that inhabits the park.
+The National Parks association organises monthly discovery walks for visitors who want to learn more about the wildlife that inhabits the park.

-A nature photographer’s dream, Lower Seletar Reservoir Park seems a world away from Singapore with its calm, clear waters and meandering boardwalks.
-These boardwalks make the park popular for joggers and romantic couples alike.
-For visitors who would rather be on the water than next to it, there are facilities at Rower’s Bay to rent kayaks, and, for the more adventurous, dragon boats.
+A nature photographer’s dream, Lower Seletar Reservoir Park – with its calm, clear waters and meandering boardwalks – seems a world away from Singapore.
+Its boardwalks make the park popular with joggers and couples alike.
+For visitors who would rather be on the water, there are facilities at Rower’s Bay to rent kayaks, and, for the more adventurous, dragon boats.

 Another park that’s a reasonable distance from the city is the Chinese and Japanese Gardens.
-These neighbouring gardens are attached by the ‘Bai Hong Quiao’, a white bridge that is inspired by a similar bridge at the Summer Palace in Beijing.
-Besides the stunning architecture, the park features the Live Turtle and Tortoise Museum, where visitors can see and feed the animals.
-The entire park is built on the two islands located on Jurong Lake.
+The ‘Bai Hong Qiao’, a white bridge inspired by a similar one at the Summer Palace in Beijing, connects the gardens.
+Besides the stunning architecture, the park features The Live Turtle and Tortoise Museum, where visitors can see and feed the reptiles.
+The entire park lies on two islands located on Jurong Lake.

-Pasir Ris Park is another oft-forgotten park due to its far-flung location and lack of landmarks.
-Although it is far from the city, the park is a favourite among Central Business District-dwellers looking to escape the crowds of the downtown area for a few hours.
+Pasir Ris Park is another green space that’s often forgotten, due to its far-flung location and lack of landmarks.
+Although it is far from the city, the park is a favourite among Central Business District-dwellers looking to escape the crowds of the city centre for a few hours.
 With facilities for cycling, barbecuing, canoeing and even pony rides, Pasir Ris Park makes for an easy getaway from hectic city life.